 The Nitrate Control Program is a program for the control and permitting of nitrate discharges to groundwater in the Sacramento-San Joaquin River Basins and in the Tulare Lake Basin and applies to all groundwater basins that are designated with the municipal and domestic supply (MUN) beneficial use.

-This amendment was adopted by the Central Valley Water Board on 31 May 2018, and approved by the State Water Resources Control Board on 16 October 2019.
-The Effective Date of the Nitrate Control Program shall be 17 January 2020, the date of Office of Administrative Law approval.

 Program Overview

 Based on the CV-SALTS SNMP and its supporting studies, several groundwater basins and sub-basins in the Central Valley currently exceed the water quality objective for nitrate, which is set at the primary maximum contaminant level of 10 mg/L-N for drinking water.
 In addition, the SNMP and supporting studies identified that the cost for treating groundwater that exceeds 10 mg/L-N to be in the range of $36 to $81 billion, and in some scenarios would take more than 70 years for groundwater to meet the standard.
-Based on this and other information, the SNMP identified the need for a Nitrate Control Program that includes the following management goals:
+Based on this and other information, the SNMP identified the need for a Nitrate Control Program that included management goals of safe drinking water supplies, balanced nitrate loadings, and managed aquifer restoration.

-Goal 1 – Ensure a Safe Drinking Water Supply;

-Goal 2 – Achieve Balanced Salt and Nitrate Loadings; and,

-Goal 3 – Implement Managed Aquifer Restoration where reasonable, feasible and practicable.
+These goals served as the bases for the three overarching goals of the Salt and Nitrate Control Program (see Section #), which also recognizes in the goal of balancing salt and nitrate loadings that ongoing discharges of nitrate must ultimately cease causing or contributing to exceedances of applicable water quality objectives in receiving waters.

-The timeframe for meeting these three goalsis largely unknown and will vary from basin to basin.
-Further, the SNMP recognized that it may not be reasonable, feasible or practicable to achieve balanced loadings or fully restore groundwater in some basins/sub-basins.
-For other basins, it may take multiple decades to achieve the goals of the Nitrate Control Program.
-In some limited cases, where restoration of the groundwater basin for MUN uses may not be reasonable, feasible or practicable it may be necessary for the Central Valley Water Board to consider de-designating the MUN beneficial use designations from that groundwater basin.
+The timeframe for meeting all three goals of the Salt and Nitrate Control Program is largely unknown when it comes to nitrate and will vary from basin to basin.
+Further, the SNMP recognized that it may not be reasonable, feasible or practicable to fully restore groundwater in some basins/sub-basins.
+For other basins, it may take multiple decades to achieve restoration.
+In some limited cases, where restoration of the groundwater basin for MUN uses may not be reasonable, feasible or practicable, it may be necessary for the Central Valley Water Board to consider de-designating the MUN beneficial use designations from that groundwater basin.

 The Nitrate Control Program is prioritized to first address health risks associated with drinking water that exceeds the nitrate primary maximum contaminant level (i.e., nitrate drinking water standard).
 Priority Groundwater Basins/Sub-basins have been identified based on ambient nitrate conditions, and timelines have been established for implementation of the Nitrate Control Program in these prioritized basins and sub-basins.
 Implementation of the Nitrate Control Program in non-prioritized basins and sub-basins will occur as directed by the Central Valley Water Board’s Executive Officer.
 In areas of the Central Valley where there are no identified groundwater basins or sub-basins, the Nitrate Control Program will apply when the Central Valley Water Board’s Executive Officer determines it is necessary and appropriate to address nitrate discharges to localized groundwater.